 International trade issues and access to the U.S. market are critical matters for sugarbeet growers.

-Fifteen percent of domestic consumption is imported from 41 countries, making the U.S. the fourth largest net importer of sugar in the world.
-With current efforts to expand the number of bilateral trade agreements between the U.S. and other sugar-producing and exporting countries, U.S. producers’ share of their market is threatened.
+Approximately 25 Percent of domestic consumption is imported from 41 countries, making the U.S. the third largest net importer of sugar in the world.
+With bilateral.
 As more sugar is allowed to enter an already-saturated domestic market, growers could face lower prices.

 The industry believes that sugar should not be included in bilateral trade agreements, but should rather be addressed on a multilateral basis, where worldwide subsidies can be addressed and appropriately eliminated.